darksoil-studio/private-event-sourcing-zome/docs/setup.md

 1. Add the `github:darksoil-studio/private-event-sourcing-zome` flake input in your `flake.nix`.
 2. Add the UI package for `@darksoil-studio/private-event-sourcing-zome` as a dependency of your UI package.
 3. Add the `private_event_sourcing` coordinator and integrity crates to your integrity and coordinator zomes.
-4. In your coordinator zome, add a `private_event.rs` file with the following content (change all references to `YOURZOME` to your actual zome name):
+4. In your coordinator zome, add a `private_event.rs` file with the following content (change all references to `ZOME_NAME` to your actual zome name):

 ```rust